waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Failure of Proactive Agent Use (Badge House Hallucination):** I failed to use the `puzzle_solver_agent` to break my severe, multi-turn hallucination loop while stuck in the Badge House.
 I must be more proactive in using my cognitive agents for complex problem-solving, not just environmental puzzles.
 - **Catastrophic Tool Debugging Failure (use_hm_from_party):** For over 50 turns, I violated my core directives by repeatedly trying to fix a broken tool with untested assumptions about static menu cursors.
 This was a severe confirmation bias loop.
 The correct process, which I failed to follow, is to immediately stop, abandon the failed hypothesis, gather empirical data via manual testing, and then redefine the tool.
 This failure wasted significant time and highlights the criticality of a data-driven debugging process.
 - **Tunnel Vision & Dead End Hallucination (Turn 185291):** I incorrectly identified a walled-off area in Cerulean City as a 'dead end' because I was hyper-focused on a single blocked path (a cuttable tree).
 I completely ignored multiple other reachable warps that served as valid exits.
 This was a critical failure of situational awareness. **Corrective Action:** Before concluding an area is a dead end, I MUST systematically check all reachable warps and map connections.
 A true dead end has one or zero exits.
 An area with multiple exits is a pathway, even if the most obvious route is blocked.
+- **Dead End Hallucination (Seafoam Islands B2F - Turn 185984):** I repeated my Cerulean City mistake.
+I incorrectly concluded I was in an isolated dead end on B2F because the path I took led to a dead end on B3F.
+I failed to check for other reachable warps on B2F before making this assumption. **Corrective Action:** I MUST systematically check ALL reachable warps and map connections using game state data before ever concluding an area is a dead end.
+A true dead end has one or zero exits.

 # II.
 Game Mechanics & World Knowledge
 ## A. Map Marker System